 “Our first goal is to use, for example, 2% of biofuel in our kerosene mixture for all the flights from our home base in Helsinki.
 One of the biggest problems right now is the price: biofuels are three times more expensive than traditional fuels and the airline industry is very price-competitive.”

 The company does their own emission measurements, but VTT oversees modeling of the whole traffic system emissions and forecasts.
 As a research partner, VTT also leads the traffic group at the Climate Leadership Council (CLC).
 One of the projects inside the CLC is to create a Green Hub from Helsinki-Vantaa (HEL) Airport.
 This would mean that airlines could fuel their planes with renewable jet fuel or a mixture of biofuels.

-Senior Advisor Dr. Kai Sipilä and Research Professor Nils-Olof Nylund of VTT are proud of the work they have done with Finnish partners.
+Dr. Kai Sipilä who recently retired from VTT as Senior Adviser and Research Professor Nils-Olof Nylund of VTT are proud of the work they have done with Finnish partners.
 If you need to know how your business is affected by the Paris Agreement at the UN Climate Conference, the EU 2030 Energy Strategy or by local government programs in Finland, these are the experts to see.

 VTT’s three paths to biofuels